KDE/kid3/android/qt-android-cmake/readme.md

 **IMPORTANT** ```JAVA_HOME``` must be defined when you compile the APK too.

-Additionally you can define the following ones, but you can also define them as CMake variables if you prefer:
+Additionally, you can define the following ones, but you can also define them as CMake variables if you prefer:

 * ```ANDROID_SDK```: root directory of the Android SDK